mozilla/BrowserQuest/README.md

 Getting the server up and running is pretty easy.
 You need to have the following installed:

-* Node.js (**v0.8.x** works, v0.6.x series should work, other versions are unknown - let us know if you test them!)
+* Node.js ← **versions 0.6.x-0.10.x work**.
+Other versions are unknown - please let us know if you test them!
-* gcc-c++ (optional - not needed on windows)
+* gcc-c++ ← optional.
+Not needed on windows.
-* GNU make (optional - not needed on windows)
+* GNU make ← optional.
+Not needed on windows.
-* zlib-devel  <-- this is the Fedora/RHEL package name, others may be slightly different.
+* zlib-devel ← this is the Fedora/RHEL package name, others may be slightly different.
 Not needed on windows.

 Clone the git repo: